Skip to content

 Disposable Vape ban in the UK: Impacts and Alternatives

 Disposable vapes, selling a staggering 7.7 million units weekly in 2023, have emerged as powerful tools in smoking cessation.
 However, their popularity among youth has fuelled concerns.
-Join us as we delve into the intricacies of the impending disposable vape ban and its broader implications for public health and vaping culture.
+Join us as we delve into the intricacies of the impending disposable vape ban UK and its broader implications for public health and vaping culture.
 Find out more how disposable vape helps in quit smoking.

 What are disposable vapes and why are they popular?

 Disposable vapes are like one-time use electronic cigarettes.
 They're easy to use because you don't need to set them up or know much about them.
-They come filled with tasty e-liquid and nicotine, and they have a battery that you can't recharge.
+They come filled with tasty e-liquid and cannot be recharged.
 You don't need to press any buttons - you just breathe in through the mouthpiece to start using them.
-People like disposable vapes because they taste really sweet, with lots of different flavours like fruit, candy, soda, and desserts.
-Some people worry that these sweet flavours make vaping attractive to kids because the packaging is bright and colourful, like candy wrappers.

-Smoking kills over 8 million people each year, making it a leading cause of preventable death.
+🔶Smoking kills over 8 million people each year, making it a leading cause of preventable death.
 Yet there is No Ban on Smoking

-Newsagents and mobile shops sold high-puff devices, often to underage customers
+🔶Newsagents and mobile shops sold high-puff devices, often to underage customers

-Aim is to limit youth access to vaping, safeguarding their health.
+🔶Aim is to limit youth access to vaping, safeguarding their health.

-Disrupts convenience for adult vapers dependent on disposables especially quit smoking
+🔶Disrupts convenience for adult vapers dependent on disposables especially quit smoking

-Consider High PG vape juice & Nic Salts as alternatives to disposable vape
+🔶Consider High PG vape juice & Nic Salts as alternatives to disposable vape

-What prompts the ban on disposable vapes?
+What prompts the disposable vape ban UK?

 The primary reason for the ban stems from the surge in youth vaping over recent years.
 The vibrant packaging and sweet flavours are perceived as attractive to children, while the easy accessibility of these single-use devices raises concerns.
 Recent data from ASH reveals a nearly twofold increase in vaping among children over the past two years, with 69% of 11-17-year-olds who vape opting for disposables.
 Following consultations, Prime Minister Rishi Sunak announced the UK government's decision to ban disposable vapes and impose restrictions on packaging, display, and flavours.